Skip to main content

 Young people with a date of birth that entitles them to a school place will be entered into a school near to where they are living.
 We will only apply to schools with an Ofsted rating of ‘Good’ or ‘Outstanding’ (unless exceptional circumstances preclude it).
 Depending on where the young person is living, some Local Authorities are providing a 14–16-year-old ESOL offer at a Further Education College.
 If the student is of Statutory School Age and not accessing education, all effort will be made to provide interim alternative provision as with other children in care.

-Creating education provision for UASCs in Key Stage 4 (particularly in Year 11) can seem daunting, and many schools worry that they will not be able to meet the needs of the young person.
-There are however many stories across the City of UASC thriving in schools despite initial anxieties from both the school and child.
+Creating education provision for UCiCs in Key Stage 4 (particularly in Year 11) can seem daunting, and many schools worry that they will not be able to meet the needs of the young person.
+There are however many stories across the City of UCiC thriving in schools despite initial anxieties from both the school and child.

 Further Education